Gilleece/WhatWillWeWatch/README.md

         - Try various potential user inputs and search parameters.
         - Try various things like refreshing the page in different sections.
         - Look for results that broke the styling in anyway.
-        - Test different scenarios to see if the site continued worked (for example, I would input search parameters that return no results and see if the site continues functioning after this)
+        - Test different scenarios to see if the site continued worked (for example, I would input search parameters that return no results and see if the site continues functioning after this).
         - Emulate different errors like 404 to make sure they were being handled correctly.
     * Mobile only
-        - Try common gestures like pinch to zoom, rotating orientation
+        - Try common gestures like pinch to zoom, rotating orientation.

     All tests were performed across multiple browsers and OS.